What is our relationship with "God" (and other language of reverence)?

 If you're expecting an atheist church—our reputation sometimes—you might be shocked when we sing "Spirit of Life" or say a prayer.
 Fair enough.
 You came expecting one thing and found another.

 What might we mean by "God"?
-To what might we be referring?
+To what or whom might we be referring?

 "God" is just one of a myriad ways to refer to that which is most ultimate and intimate.